ryansolid/solid-standalone/README.md

 # Solid.js Standalone

 Intended for use in browsers.
 It has 3 builds.
+Version 0.5.0 breaks all existing references.

 ## JSX